nickyjhong/PERN-stack-notes/algo-notes/udemy-dsa/problem-solving-patterns.md

   }
   ```

-Implement a function called countUniqueValues, which accepts a sorted array, and counts the unique values in the array.
+Implement a function called `countUniqueValues`, which accepts a **sorted** array, and counts the unique values in the array.
 There can be negative numbers in the array, but it will always be sorted.
   ```js
   countUniqueValues([1,1,1,1,1,2]) // 2
   countUniqueValues([1,2,3,4,4,4,7,7,12,12,13]) // 7